 We looked at some of Jesus’ teachings, and I know I came away more impressed than ever at His wisdom and insight.
 I have reflected on travels in Israel and been exposed to the land of the Bible.
 Personally, I have tried to compare the teachings of Jesus to our culture and to my own behavior.

 Who Wrote this Blog

 Trust me, ya’ll, I am not writing as an expert or someone who has it all figured out.
 I have made tremendous mistakes in my life and committed egregious sins.
 My own choices have literally blown my life up a couple of times.
-Full disclosure, I have deserved to have that happen even a couple more times.
-I still made mistakes, but I was surprised that my failures did not become public knowledge so that EVERYONE would look down on me.
+Full disclosure, it should have happened even a couple more times, and I still don’t know why it didn’t.
+I have certainly felt the private shame connected to those mistakes, but I was surprised that my failures did not become public knowledge so that EVERYONE would look down on me.

 And to be clear, I made these mistakes and committed sins AS A CHRISTIAN, not as some pagan who had rejected God and His values.
 The one constant (besides my own failures) in life has been the relentless application of grace.
 I have experienced forgiveness and God’s love as seen through the lens of the Bible, and personified in the person of Jesus Christ.

 Surely I’m Not the Only One Who Feels This Way…

 If Jesus was who He said he was, then He is a man worth studying.
 He is a leader worth emulating, and a God worthy of worship.
 It is my prayer that you would take an honest look at Him and see those conclusions as evident and logical.
 If you have read along for any length of time this year, I would LOVE to hear your story, and would really appreciate it if you do one of the following.

 1) I want to challenge you to do just a teeny bit of writing of your own.
 Share one of your own insights or applications in the comments (which is easy, come on just jot something down!), or